amoffat/supertag/docs/_sources/usage/linking.rst.txt

 Linking
 #######

-Linking is how you can *manually* associate a file with a :term:`tag`.
+Linking is how you associate a file with a :term:`tag`.
 The process is slightly different depending on if you're using MacOS or Linux, and whether you're using the commandline, a file browser GUI, or the ``tag`` binary.
 We'll cover them all here.